-It is important to note that most people who have a traumatic experience will not develop Post Traumatic Stress Disorder.
-PTSD does affect 3.5% of the U.S. adult population, about 8 million Americans.
-About 1 out of 9 women develop PTSD.
-That makes women about twice as likely as men to experience PTSD.
+It is important to note that most people who have a traumatic experience will not develop Post-Traumatic Stress Disorder.
 Anyone can develop PTSD at any age.
+Overall, PTSD affects 3.5% of the U.S. adult population, about 8 million Americans.
+Women are diagnosed with PTSD at approximately twice the rate of men—1 out of 9 women.

 How do we define a traumatic event?

 The human condition is full of diverse and meaningful experiences.
-Unfortunately, there is no way around the fact that some of those experiences will be emotionally painful.
-Up to 70% of adults in America have experienced a traumatic event.
-The Diagnostic and Statistical Manual, Fifth Edition (DSM-5) states that a traumatic event involves a threat to a person’s life or witnessing such threats to loved ones.
+Unfortunately, some of those experiences will be emotionally painful.
+The Diagnostic and Statistical Manual, Fifth Edition (DSM-5) defines that a traumatic event involves a threat to a person’s life or witnessing such threats to loved ones.
+Using this definition, as many as 70% of adults in the U.S. have experienced a traumatic event.
 These events are typically sudden and unexpected and could be anything from seeing a death, being in a car accident, sexual assault, combat, or a natural disaster.
 They are capable of creating a moment of extreme, sheer panic in which one fears for one’s life or the life of a loved one.